Furman-University-Editions/Catullus/projects/latin331.md

 	- This comparative analysis should be typed.

-7.	**December 3 meeting:** Introduction to Markdown and explanation of presentation guidelines.
+7.	**December 3 meeting:** Explanation of presentation guidelines.
 The presentations are an opportunity for students to illustrate their final findings with images of specific stuff in the manuscripts.
 Each team should have a title for their presentation, and should incorporate images of their manuscript into the presentation.

 8. Mock presentations between December 9 and 12.
 Each team will do a run-through of their talk and will receive suggestions for improvement in preparation of the final presentation.